Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Introduction

-Static and spherically symmetric solutions in alternative gravity models is a recurrent subject of investigation \cite{Stelle:1977ry,Seifert:2007fr,Sebastiani:2010kv,Lu:2015psa}.
+Static and spherically symmetric solutions in alternative gravity models is a recurrent subject of investigation \cite{Stelle:1977ry,Seifert:2007fr,Sebastiani:2010kv,Lu:2015psa,Nojiri:2013su,Cognola:2015uva,Cognola:2015wqa}.
 In particular, K.~Stelle investigated this subject in a quite general higher derivative scenario in the metric formalism \cite{Stelle:1977ry}.
 Hence, Stelle's work encompasses the contributions of quadratic curvature terms.
 Nevertheless, we call attention to the main differences between \cite{Stelle:1977ry} and the present paper: First, our work is performed in the EC formalism instead of the metric formalism.
+Theories of gravity in the first order formalism generate two independent field equations, allowing a route to investigate gravitational theories with torsional degrees of freedom.
+Moreover, the inclusion of fermions as external spin source can also be considered in this formalism.
 Second, as already explained, our perturbed solution is a deformation around the Schwarzschild-de Sitter spacetime obtained by considering the quadratic curvature term as a perturbation while Stelle's result is a perturbed solution around the Minkowski background obtained by imposing a perturbation on the solution.
+Similarly, \cite{Nojiri:2013su}, a perturbative solution around the Nariai solution \cite{Nariai1,Nariai2} is found in $f(R)$ gravities in the metric formalism.
+In \cite{Cognola:2015uva,Cognola:2015wqa}, also in the metric formalism, static solutions of $f(R)\propto R^2$ gravities are studied and the associated thermodynamics are explored in a similar way as ours.